Skip to main content

 5

-Claude uses your data to compose the next reply to the caller.
+The agent uses the data you returned to compose the next reply, spoken naturally to the caller via TTS.

 {